 One key in your success is having an independent accounting firm—a trusted advisor—that understands credit unions and what makes them unique.
 When it comes to service, we recognize that one size doesn’t fit all.
 We work with credit unions whose total assets range from $10 million to more than $17 billion, and we tailor our services to your institution’s needs.
 We’re currently ranked one of the top three audit firms in terms of total credit union assets audited and one of the top four in terms of the number of credit unions audited (first in the Western region), according to the Callahan & Associates 2017 Supplier Market Share Guide: Credit Union Auditors.

 Furthermore, our active involvement in credit union leagues and associations helps us stay current on the issues you face daily.
-We partner with the Association of Credit Union Internal Auditors, the National Association of Credit Union Supervisory and Audition Committees, and the Credit Union National Association, to name a few, contributing content to their webcasts, publications, and national conferences.
+We partner with the Association of Credit Union Internal Auditors, the National Association of Credit Union Supervisory and Auditing Committees, and the Credit Union National Association, to name a few, contributing content to their webcasts, publications, and national conferences.

 Download our guide, which serves as a practical and illustrative document to assist with CECL implementation efforts including information around the scope of the new standard, new disclosures that will be required, and a method of transitioning to CECL.